hailelagi/hailelagi.com/content/notes/fuse-fs.md

 5. [k8's container storage interface](https://github.com/container-storage-interface/spec/blob/master/spec.md)

 {{% callout %}}
-All problems in comp sci. can be solved by another level of indirection.
+All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections.
 {{% /callout %}}

 As it turns out a filesystem is historically an _internal_ sub-component of the operating system! in kernel/priviledged space.
 However there's all these interesting _usecases_ for writing all sorts of different _kinds of filesystems_ which make different _design decisions_ at different layers, wouldn't it be nice to not brick yourself mounting some random filesystem I made?
 How about an _EC2 instance_? or a docker container? now that _virtualisation_ technology is ubiquitous how does that change the interface?